kashifrazzaqui/vyked/README.md

     {
         'to': <node_address> # bus layer
         'from': <node_address>, # bus layer

-        'pid': <guid>, # added at the service layer 'app': <app_name>,
+        'pid': <guid>, # packet_id which is added at the service layer 'type': <message|request|response>, # added at the service layer

+        'app': <app_name>,
         'service':<service_name>,
         'entity': <user_id>, # user_id is routing key/partition for who this service is required
-        'endpoint': <api_name>, #added at the service layer 'version': <api version>, #added at the service layer 'type': <message|request|response>, # added at the service layer 'params': <json object>, #added at the specific ServiceHost/Client implementation }
+        'endpoint': <api_name>, #added at the service layer 'version': <api version>, #added at the service layer

+        'payload': <json object>, #added at the specific ServiceHost/Client implementation }

 ####